suraphel/AdStream/replit.md

 - **Real-time Features**: WebSocket preparation for messaging and notifications with feature toggle support
 - **Advanced Analytics**: Business intelligence dashboards and user behavior analytics
 - **Security Monitoring**: Authentication failure tracking and suspicious activity detection
+- **External API Expansion**: Ready to integrate with more providers like Booking.com, Expedia (requires partnerships)